rice-eclipse/karca/doc/lessons.md

   The heartbeat light requires 30 mA of current, while the Pi can only support 16 mA.
   Future designs will need to include a MOSFET for controlling this light.

+- LC1 and LC2 were labeled on the PCB as LC3 and LC4.

 ## Future design improvements

 - Switch to 5V rail-to-rail opamps to simplify the design and reduce the number of diodes.